-If you’re new here, GFW is the weekly blog carnival that I co-host with my friends Linda of The Gluten-Free Homemaker and Lynn of Lynn’s Kitchen Adventures .
+If you’re new here, GFW is the weekly blog carnival that I co-host with my friends Linda of Gluten-Free Homemaker (sadly, this site is no longer active) and Lynn of Lynn’s Kitchen Adventures .
 If you’re a blogger, please link up your gluten-free eating ideas (following guidelines at the bottom of this post).
 Link up to either my, Linda’s, or Lynn’s GFW post and your submission will show up on all three of our blogs.
 Every week my co-hosts and I get to choose our favorites and highlight them in our posts.
 Your gluten-free eating idea might get the spotlight!

 The Most Popular Post on Gluten-Free Wednesdays Last Week

-~ Pumpkin Pecan Crumb Cake from Gluten-Free Palate ~ This cake is clearly one of those recipes that has major eye appeal … and obviously taste appeal, too!
-While the recipe calls for oats, Chrystal offers a substitution possibility for readers who don’t eat oats in a comment reply to a reader.
+~ Pumpkin Pecan Crumb Cake from Gluten-Free Palate (sadly, this recipe is no longer available) ~ This cake is clearly one of those recipes with major eye appeal … and obviously taste appeal, too!

 Incidentally, Chrystal’s recipes are making lots of folks happy these days.
 When I did a giveaway of her new cookbook, Sweet & Simple Gluten-Free Baking: Irresistible Classics in 10 Ingredients or Less, recently, gfe reader Gina was one of the winners.
 As soon as she received Chrystal’s book, she started baking.
 She sent me these reviews and photos of her results when making the Fudge Brownies and Chocolate Cake.
 (Note: Gina used her favorite gluten-free all-purpose flour mix in these recipes.
 You can use Chrystal’s flour mixes or your personal favorite mix.)